TUDelft-PRIME-Books/Linear-Algebra/Chapter6/CharPolynomial.md

 p_A(\lambda) = (-1)^n \lambda^n + (-1)^{n-1}\text{tr}(A) \lambda^{n-1} + \ldots + \Det{A},
 $$

-we read off the identities put forward in
+we readily read off the identities put forward in Equation {eq}`Eq:Eigenvalues:SumEigenvaluesAndTrace`.
-Equation {eq}`Eq:Eigenvalues:SumEigenvaluesAndTrace`.

 ::::::